SeanLP/python-game/README.md

 * Let the user know if they give an invalid input such as a string or number.

 * Tested in my local terminal and the Code Institute Heroku terminal.

+## Bugs
+---
+* I was getting an error on the user guess because i forgot to add the .lower() method to the input.

+## Remaining Bugs
+---
+* No bugs remaining.

+## Validator Testing
+---
+* No errors were returned from PEP8online.com

+## Deployment
+---
+* This project was deployed using Code Institute's mock terminal for Heroku.

+* Fork or clone this repository.

+* Create a new Heroku app.

+* Set the buildpacks to Python and NodeJS in that order.

+* Link the Heroku app to the repository.

+* Click on Deploy.

+## Credits
+---
+* Code Institute for the deployment terminal.

+* Wikipedia for the details of the Hangman game.

+* Code for logo from [Ascii](https://ascii.co.uk/art/hangman)